gradle/gradle/design-docs/publication-model.md

     * `scope` (optional, default to null and restrict values to [compile, provided, runtime, test, system])
 2. Add a `MavenDependencySet` concept.
 This is a collection of `MavenDependency` instances.
 3. Add a `MavenDependencySet` to `MavenPublication`.
-4. Add an `IvyDependency` interface, with the following properties:
+4. Extend the `IvyDependency` to add the following properties:
     * `organisation` (required)
     * `module` (required)
     * `revision` (required)